 Grounds and Patio

-This year Barbara Royalty will be chairing the patio maintenance at the clubhouse.
+Each year the patio chairperson supervises patio maintenance by the circles during assigned months.
 Each Circle will provide helpers during assigned months.
 Don’t miss an opportunity to have fun with your Circle members.

 Families, Parks and Recreation Department

-OGC Liaison, Claire Viverito, coordinates public events with the other entities in Loch Haven Park at the FPRD meetings.
+OGC Liaison, coordinates public events with the other entities in Loch Haven Park at the FPRD meetings.

 The Membership Committee seeks to increase the number of new members by providing informational pamphlets about the Orlando Garden Club which are always available in the Clubhouse to renters and prospective new members.
 Information tables are set up at flower shows and fund-raisers to inform the public of the Club’s goals and encourage new members to join the Club.